 Besides a federal mandate to produce billions of gallons of ethanol a year, ethanol received other favorable treatment designed to increase domestic ethanol production.
 From 1980 through 2011, U.S. ethanol producers were protected by a 54-cent per gallon tariff on imported ethanol.
-In recent years, ethanol blenders were eligible for a 45-cent tax subsidy for every gallon of corn ethanol blended with gasoline.
-At the end of 2011, both the ethanol tariff and the blenders' tax credit expired.21
+In recent years, ethanol blenders were eligible for a 45-cent tax

 These programs have been costly.
-The CBO reports that it cost taxpayers \$1.78 per gallon for ethanol made from corn and \$3.00 for cellulosic ethanol.22
+The CBO reports that it cost taxpayers \$1.78 per gallon for ethanol made from corn and \$3.00 for cellulosic ethanol.201